crazzfeng/sendcloud-docs/docs/Integrations/whatsapp.md

 <Callout icon="💰" theme="default">
   ### How does Aurora SendCloud charge for WhatsApp messages?

+  1. It is charged according to the country or region of the recipient's WhatsApp number.
-  The fees for sending WhatsApp messages will be charged through [S-Wallet](doc:s-wallet) .
+  2. The cost for sending WhatsApp messages will be paid by [S-Wallet](doc:s-wallet) .
 Please ensure that there is sufficient balance in your [S-Wallet](doc:s-wallet) within the account.
 </Callout>

 ## Prerequisites Checklist